juliajorstad/PillCounter/README.md

 # PillPal

-This project was developed as a project for educational purposes.
+This project was developed as a part of the course Machine Vision.

 PillPalApp is a conceptual mobile application to identify and count pills or capsules using a camera or uploaded images.
 It employs YOLO (You Only Look Once) model for object detection and segmentation, integrated into a user-friendly interface built with